rcapillon/3DFEM/README.md

 ### Solvers
 * Modal analysis
 * Linear static analysis
-* Newmark scheme for linear time-domain dynamics
+* Linear time-domain dynamics using the Newmark scheme and model reduction using the elastic modes

 ### Post-processing
 * Export of a deformed mesh to VTK format (PolyData legacy format)